rehamilton/README_Generator/Develop/README.md

   ## Contributing

-  none
+  no contributing please.
+It's all about me :)

   ## Tests

   To run tests, run the following command:

   ```
-  undefined
+  test
   ```

   ## Questions

-  If you have any questions about the repo, open an issue or contact undefined on undefined
+  If you have any questions about the repo or want to open an issue contact rehamilton on roz_e4@hotmail.com

   <img src="https://avatars1.githubusercontent.com/u/59821631?v=4" alt="avatar" style="border-radius: 16px" width="30" />